hortonworks/cloudbreak/README.md

 export VAULT_AUTO_UNSEAL=true
 ```

-In order to run Cloudbreak, Periscope, Datalake, Environment from IDEA, put this into your Profile:
+In order to run Cloudbreak, Periscope, Datalake, FreeIPA, Redbeams, and Environment locally (from IDEA or the command line), put this into your Profile:
 ```
-export CB_LOCAL_DEV_LIST=cloudbreak,periscope,datalake,environment
+export CB_LOCAL_DEV_LIST=cloudbreak,periscope,datalake,freeipa,redbeams,environment
 ```

-Cloudbreak, Periscope and Datalake containers won't be started and Uluwatu will connect to java processes running on your host.
+Containers for these applications won't be started and Uluwatu will connect to Java processes running on your host.
-You don't have to put all three containers into local-dev mode, the value of the variable could be any combination of these containers.
+You don't have to put all of the applications into local-dev mode; the value of the variable could be any combination.

 Then run these commands:
 ```